ChimeHQ/Neon/README.md

 - Second pass: [tree-sitter](https://tree-sitter.github.io/tree-sitter/), which has good quality and **could** be low-latency
 - Third pass: [Language Server Protocol](https://microsoft.github.io/language-server-protocol/)'s [semantic tokens](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_semanticTokens), which can augment existing highlighting, but is high-latency

+An example of a first-pass system you might be interested in is [Lowlight](https://github.com/ChimeHQ/Lowlight).

 ### Theming

 A highlighting theme is really just a mapping from semantic labels to styles.
 Token data sources apply the semantic labels and the `TextSystemInterface` uses those labels to look up styling.

 This separation makes it very easy for you to do this look-up in a way that makes the most sense for whatever theming formats you'd like to support.
 This is also a convenient spot to adapt/modify the semantic labels coming from your data sources into a normalized form.

+If you are looking for some help here, check out [ThemePark](https://github.com/ChimeHQ/ThemePark).

 ## Usage